-U.S. Justice Department to appeal approval of AT&T acquisition of Time Warner
+U.S. Justice Dept to appeal approval of AT&T acquisition of Time Warner

 Deals approved by a federal judge have been undone on appeal in the past.

 In 2001, H.J.
 Heinz Co called off its acquisition of Beech-Nut after an appeals court overturned a lower court’s decision to allow the merger.
-The Federal Trade Commission had argued the deal would have merged the No. 2 and No. 3 baby food makers and that competition would be “lessened substantially” in the $800-million-a-year U.S. market for baby food if it were to go forward.
+The Federal Trade Commission had argued the deal would have merged the No. 2 and No. 3 baby food makers and that competition would be “lessened substantially” if it were to go forward.

-Reporting by David Shepardson; editing by Leslie Adler
+Reporting by David Shepardson; Additional reporting by Carl O'Donnell in Sun Valley; editing by Leslie Adler and Rosalba O'Brien